Michael G. Tubridy

 Michael Gerard Tubridy (28 September 1922 – 16 April 1954) was an All-Ireland SFC-winning Gaelic footballer and an international showjumper.

 Tubridy was born in Kilrush, County Clare, one of nine children of Patrick F. Tubridy (died 1947).
 He entered the Irish Army as a cadet in November 1941, serving at Ballincollig, County Cork.

 He joined the Cork Gaelic football team, playing as a left wing-forward for the Cork senior team in 1945.
 Tubridy played for the team for just one season in the 1945 championship, winning a set of All-Ireland SFC and Munster SFC winner's medals.
 At club level Tubridy played with the Kilrush Shamrocks and Army clubs.

 In 1945, he transferred to the Irish Army's Equitation School and achieved many showjumping successes on horses such as Bruree and Ballyneety.

 After retiring from the army on 25 January 1954, he was manager of Joe McGrath's Trimblestown Stud Farm in Kildalkey, County Meath.

+Tubridy was married to Dorothy (née Lawlor), known as Dot, and had one daughter, Aine.
 He died on 16 April 1954 following a riding accident at Trimblestown and was buried at Glasnevin Cemetery on 19 April 1954.
-He was survived by his widow Dorothy (née Lawlor), known as Dot, and one daughter, Aine.

 The Kilrush Shamrocks playing field is officially named "Captain Tubridy Memorial Park" in his honour, although it is affectionately known as "the Cricket Field".
 It is located 1 mile south of Kilrush on the road to the Killimer car ferry.